Middle Passage: Journey

 The duration of the transatlantic voyage varied widely, from one to six months depending on weather conditions.
-The journey became more efficient over the centuries: while an average transatlantic journey of the early 16th century lasted several months, by the 19th century the crossing often required fewer than six weeks.
+The journey became more efficient over the centuries: while an average transatlantic journey of the early 16th century lasted several months, by the 19th century the crossing often required fewer than five to seven weeks.

-African kings, warlords and private kidnappers sold captives to Europeans who held several coastal forts.
-The captives were usually force-marched to these ports along the western coast of Africa, where they were held for sale to the European or American slave traders in the barracoons.
+Prisoners of war were sold to Europeans in the beginning, but when African nations learned the horrors of the chattel slavery system, they refused to sell their captured neighbors.
+Private kidnappers sold the captives to Europeans who held several coastal forts.
+These men, women and children were usually force-marched to these ports along the western coast of Africa, where they were held for sale to the European or American slave traders in the barracoons.
 Typical slave ships contained several hundred slaves with about 30 crew members.

-The male captives were normally chained together in pairs to save space; right leg to the next man's left leg — while the women and children may have had somewhat more room.
+The captive men were normally chained together in pairs to save space; right leg to the next man's left leg—while the women and children may have had somewhat more room.
 The chains or hand and leg cuffs were known as bilboes, which were among the many tools of the slave trade, and which were always in short supply.
 Bilboes were mainly used on men, and they consisted of two iron shackles locked on a post and were usually fastened around the ankles of two men.
-At best, captives were fed beans, corn, yams, rice, and palm oil.
-Slaves were fed one meal a day with water, if at all.
-When food was scarce, slaveholders would get priority over the slaves.
+At best, captive slaves were fed beans, corn, yams, rice, and palm oil, once per day with water, if at all.
+When food was scarce, slaveholders would have priority over the enslaved.
 Sometimes captives were allowed to move around during the day, but many ships kept the shackles on throughout the arduous journey.
-Aboard certain French ships, the enslaved were brought on deck to periodically receive fresh air.
-While the enslaved females were typically permitted to be on deck more frequently, enslaved males would be watched closely to prevent revolt when above deck.
+Aboard certain French ships, the slaves were brought on deck to periodically receive fresh air.
+While enslaved women were typically permitted to be on deck more frequently, enslaved men would be watched closely to prevent revolt when above deck.